Legality statement PleaseSign Europe

-PleaseSign provides you with a legally binding e-signature solution (Service) for your individual and business contract requirements.
+PleaseSign provides you with a legally binding electronic signature solution (Service) for your individual and business contract requirements.
 PleaseSign complies with the requirements outlined in the following:

-Under European law, a handwritten signature is no longer the only way to be bound to a contract.
+Under European law, a handwritten signature is no longer the only way to be bound to a contract or agreement.
 Contracts are generally considered legally binding when parties reach an agreement, whether they agree verbally, electronically or on a physical paper document.